Time’s Up leader Tina Tchen resigns in fallout from Andrew Cuomo sexual harassment scandal

 “Tina Tchen has dedicated her life to making workplaces fair and equitable for workers and safer for women,” the board said in a statement.
 “Accepting her resignation today is the right thing to do to move the organization forward and we are grateful for her hard work and impact and this demonstration of accountability.”

-Melanie Campbell, the convener of the Black Women’s Roundtable, said that Tchen has had a major impact on public policy dating from her days in the White House, when she worked on issues like equal pay and the Lilly Ledbetter Act.
+Melanie Campbell, the convener of the Black Women’s Roundtable, said Tchen has had a major impact on public policy dating from her days in the White House, when she worked on such issues as equal pay and the Lilly Ledbetter Act on fair pay.
 “When it comes to the women’s movement she has been very active for issues impacting women and girls for as long as I have known her,” Campbell said.
 “I know she is a very committed person.”

 Following her resignation, Tchen said she would “continue to work for change in other ways.”
 She noted that she had spent her career fighting for positive change for women.